 Calistus became the Corporate Manager, Health, Safety, Security, and Environment of Waltersmith Petroman Oil Limited in May 2022.

 Group Head, Human Resources and Corporate Services

 With over 10 years of experience in Human Resources, Aide oversees our People function, which includes talent acquisition, talent and organisational development, total rewards, diversity equity and inclusion, people partnering and HR operations.
 Aide focuses on creating a strong sense of community and is passionate about inclusion and belonging in the workplace.

 Before joining Waltersmith, Aide had been building a wealth of knowledge of HR operations within the energy industry.
 At Subsea 7 UK, her responsibilities included full cycle recruitment, HR policy standardisation and partnering with department heads to support onshore and offshore personnel across the EMEA region.

 In an earlier role, in talent sourcing, Aide, in partnership with the Saudi Ministry of Labour, led a team that successfully placed hundreds of foreign-educated Saudi nationals in private energy firms to meet the requirements set out by the Nitaqat initiative.
 The mandate was to increase the number of Saudi nationals employed by the private sector, with an emphasis on the oil and gas industry.

 Aide holds a Bachelor’s degree in Economics from the University of Reading, UK and a Master’s degree in Energy Trade and Finance from Cass Business School, UK.
-She is a Chartered Member of the Chartered Institute of Personnel and Development (CIPD).
+She is a Chartered Fellow of the Chartered Institute of Personnel and Development (CIPD).

 Aide brings her wealth of experience to Waltersmith as the Human Resources and Corporate Services Manager.